 Report vacant property

 Has your home or property been vacant for more than six months in one of the designated neighborhoods?
 If so, you must report this to the municipality.
-Together, we will look at options for reusing the property, for example by renting it out or allowing it to be temporarily occupied.
-If this is not possible, the municipality may designate someone to use the property.
+Together, we will look at options for reusing the property.
+For example, by renting it out or allowing it to be temporarily occupied.
+If that is not possible, the municipality can designate someone to use the property.

 Approach